lrtsuser/LRTS/README.md

 ```

+go to `./artifact` folder to start running the artifact by following the instructions below.

 #### Specify example project for the artifact

 We will use one of the evaluated projects, `activemq`, to walk through the general functionlity of the artifact.
-Go to `./const.py`, locate variable `PROJECTS`, comment out the other projects in `PROJECTS` except `ACTIVEMQ`.
+Go to `const.py`, locate variable `PROJECTS`, comment out the other projects in `PROJECTS` except `ACTIVEMQ`.

 ### Collect more builds from evaluated projects

-To collect data (e.g, test report, log, metadata) of more PR builds from the evaluated projects, go to `./artifact` folder and run the following:
+To collect data (e.g, test report, log, metadata) of more PR builds from the evaluated projects, run the following:

 ```bash
 # run scripts to collect raw data of more builds